gitkraken/gitkraken-client-docs/gitkraken-client/interface.md

 ---

 title: Interface Basics
-description: Learn the basics of working with the GitKraken Client interface.
+description: Learn the basics of working with the GitKraken Desktop interface.
 taxonomy:
     category: gitkraken-client

 ---

-GitKraken Client's UI helps make sense of Git.
+GitKraken Desktop's UI helps make sense of Git.
 Below we cover the layout and what the icons represent.

 ***

-From left to right, GitKraken Client displays a left reference panel, center graph, and the Commit Panel when working with a repository.
+From left to right, GitKraken Desktop displays a left reference panel, center graph, and the Commit Panel when working with a repository.

 <img src="/wp-content/uploads/interface.png" class="img-responsive center">